SkylineCommunications/dataminer-docs/connector-help/connector_help/opVision OPV9000 Card.md

 ### Channel Control State

-Thispage displays the **Channel Control State Table**, which displays the card and channel combination state and its medium type.
+This page displays the **Channel Control State Table**, which displays the card and channel combination state and its medium type.

 This table has the following columns: